towersvault/shinpokered/README.md

 - Fixed an offset bug with the lucky game corner machine
 - Victory music won't play if a wild 'mon faints but the player has no 'mons remaining; it's a blackout
 - Fixed screen tearing in battle when player or 'mon slides off the screen
+- The running shoes code is now tethered to the _RUNSHOES makefile tag

 #Bugfixes: